 1) My favorite things about Amtrak Rooms

-Over the years, these rooms have become my happy place.
+Over the years, these rooms have become my haven of happiness.
 While I usually enjoy roomettes, I have booked a bedroom for the extra space and all the amenities those rooms provide.

 Amtrak rooms offer several things that I love.